 Samsung Galaxy S3: Will It Really Become The Next Best Smartphone?

 2012 in smartphones has been dominated by one device, the Samsung Galaxy S3.
-In the months leading up to its unveiling, the S3 was the most talked about thing in technology, and now that it has finally arrived, pre-orders are off the chart.
-From build to features the new Galaxy seemingly has it all, but does it really have enough to become the next best phone, finally ending the rein of its own predecessor, the Samsung Galaxy S2?
+In the months leading up to its unveiling, the S3 was the most talked about thing in cool technology, and now that it has finally arrived, pre-orders are off the chart.
+From build to features the new Galaxy seemingly has it all, but does it really have enough to become the next best smartphone, finally ending the rein of its own predecessor, the Samsung Galaxy S2?

 A quality display is a big selling point in new smartphones and this is an area where HTC’s famous One X sits at the top of the pile with its 4.7 inches.
 To have any chance of being declared the next best phone, the S3’s display must equal, or better that of the One X – and guess what?
 It does!